His physically demanding role left him sick and in need of a break, but Alex O’Loughlin is returning to Hawaii Five-0 better than ever.

 - I feel both happy and sad when I read interviews from that period.
 The sadness of the low point in his life that Alex went through, but also the relief of him coming out on top after it all.

-- I think it is very wise of Alex to relax and take time off for himself during hiatus and not try and do other projects.
+- I think it is very wise of Alex to relax and take time off for himself during hiatus and not trying to do other projects.
 Looking after oneself and health should always be priority #1.
 Hopefully he will be rewarded for that with a long and successful career.

 - Reading this also reminds me of why I avoid watching a big part of Season 2 and why I love Season 3 so much.
 (And why I feel disappointed in Season 4 and 5 for losing vision of Steve’s story for the most part)